Trace maps under weak regularity assumptions: Introduction

 The paper is organized as follows.
-In Section 2 we construct trace maps in the boundary of bounded star shaped domains, and we apply our results to the solution of the Dirichlet problem.
+In Section 2 we construct trace maps in the boundary of bounded star shaped domains, and we apply our results to the Dirichlet problem.
 In Section 3 we construct trace maps in star shaped {\it hypersurfaces}, and we discuss the relation of our results with our previous results in \cite{we}, where we constructed trace maps in the slowness surface of strongly propagative systems of equations.
 The trace maps in \cite{we} were applied to the spectral and the scattering theory of strongly propagative systems of equations.
-In Section 4 we consider the relation of our trace map of Section 3 with the coarea formula.
-We prove a coarea formula where the level sets are star shaped {\it hypersurfaces} where the function that define the level sets is only assumed to be measurable.
+In Section 4 we consider the relation of our trace maps of Section 3 with the coarea formula.
+We prove a coarea formula where the level sets are star shaped {\it hypersurfaces} that are only assumed to be Lebesgue measurable.
 Note that using the the usual localization arguments, with partitions of unity, we can extend our results to domains that are locally star shaped.